 Why not make them gluten-free?

 Why not indeed!
-I had just happened to be looking at recipes for Italian almond cakes, and in the possession of almond flour – a main component in my gluten-free crisp recipes: Blueberry and Pear.
+I had just happened to be looking at recipes for Italian almond cakes, and in the possession of almond flour – a main component in my gluten-free crisp recipes: Blueberry Crisp and Pear Crumble.
 This meant it was time to experiment.
 I love experimenting in the kitchen!

 Tip: If the apricots decide to shift when you are getting the cakes out of the tin, or even fall off entirely, it is not the end of the world.
 Just pat them back into place (carefully – they’re hot!) and no one will ever know.